“He’s a bit racist,” the woman explained, clearly embarrassed, as her dog barked and lunged at just one person at the park.

-What you really should do if your dog is racist is get help – but don’t worry, I’ll give some solutions here as well.
-I’m an Associate Certified Dog Behavior Consultant, and I offer one-on-one dog behavior help to people anywhere in the world.
+What you really should do if you think your dog is racist (he’s not, but he still needs help) is get help – but don’t worry, I’ll give some solutions here as well.
+I’m a Certified Dog Behavior Consultant, and I offer one-on-one dog behavior help to people anywhere in the world.
 You can check out my options for phone, video, Whatsapp, and email support here.
 No matter what’s going on, I can help you make it better.

-Having a racist dog can be really embarrassing.
+Having a racist dog can be really embarrassing (again, he’s not racist, but he does need help).
 The problem can even become dangerous – so let’s not ignore it.
 For this explanation, I’ll use the word “stranger” to describe the person that makes your dog uncomfortable.
 You can use your friends, as long as they’re of the race that your dog struggles with.

 When trying to make a dog feel more comfortable around people of other races, I use two main approaches in tandem:

 - Teach the dog to look at the stranger in exchange for a treat.
 Every time your dog notices the stranger, she gets a treat.
 If your dog won’t eat, you’re too close to the stranger.
 Reset and try again.
 The stranger can just stand far away, not looking at the dog.
 They can use the body language demoed here.
 We don’t want the stranger trying to calm the dog, call the dog over, or otherwise soothe the dog.
 We’re just teaching the dog that people who are different races make treats magically appear.
 This is called classical counter-conditioning.
 For a video demo of the “look at that game,” click here.